ned14/outcome/doc/src/content/tutorial/essential/result/_index.md

 tags = ["result", "try", "namespace"]
 +++

-## Outcome v2 namespace

-It is recommended that you refer to entities from this Outcome v2 via the following namespace alias:

-{{% snippet "using_result.cpp" "namespace" %}}

-On standalone Outcome only, as patches and modifications are applied to this library, namespaces get permuted in order to not to cause binary incompatibility.
-At some point namespace `outcome_v2` will be defined, and this will be the preferred namespace.
-Until then `OUTCOME_V2_NAMESPACE` denotes the most recently updated version, getting closer to `outcome_v2`.

-On Boost.Outcome only, as Boost provides no binary compatibility across releases, `OUTCOME_V2_NAMESPACE` always expands into `boost::outcome_v2`.

-## Creating `result<>`

 We will define a function that converts a `std::string` to an `int`.
 This function can fail for a number of reasons;
 if it does we want to communicate the failure reason.